Society of the United States: Social class and work

 Political behavior is affected by class; more affluent individuals are more likely to vote, and education and income affect whether individuals tend to vote for the Democratic or Republican party.
 Income also had a significant impact on health as those with higher incomes had better access to health care facilities, higher life expectancy, lower infant mortality rate and increased health consciousness.

-In the United States occupation is one of the prime factors of social class and is closely linked to an individual's identity.
+In the United States, occupation is one of the prime factors of social class and is closely linked to an individual's identity.
 The average work week in the US for those employed full-time was 42.9 hours long with 30% of the population working more than 40 hours a week.
 Many of those in the top two earning quintiles often worked more than 50 hours a week.
 The Average American worker earned $16.64 an hour in the first two quarters of 2006.

 Overall Americans worked more than their counterparts in other developed post-industrial nations.
 While the average worker in Denmark enjoyed 30 days of vacation annually, the average American only had 16 annual vacation days.
 In 2000 the average American worked 1,978 hours per year, 500 hours more than the average German, yet 100 hours less than the average Czech.
 Overall the US labor force was the most productive in the world (overall, not by hour worked), largely due to its workers working more than those in any other post-industrial country (excluding South Korea).
 Americans generally hold working and being productive in high regard; being busy and working extensively may also serve as the means to obtain esteem.

-Race and ancestry

-The society in United States

-Race in the United States is based on physical characteristics and skin color and has played an essential part in shaping American society even before the nation's conception.
-Until the civil rights movement of the 1960s, racial minorities in the United States faced discrimination and social as well as economic marginalization.

-Today, the U.S. Department of Commerce's Bureau of the Census recognizes four races, Native American or American Indian, African American, Asian and White (European American).
-According to the U.S. government, Hispanic Americans do not constitute a race, but rather an ethnic group.
-During the 2000 U.S. census, Whites made up 75.1% of the population with those being Hispanic or Latino constituting the nation's prevalent minority with 12.5% of the population.
-African Americans made up 12.3% of the total population, 3.6% were Asian American and 0.7% were Native American.